 04 of 07

 Nuts, including peanuts, cashews, almonds, and walnuts, all contain protein, as do seeds such as sesame seeds and sunflower seeds.
 Because most nuts and seeds are high in fat, you don't want to make them your primary source of protein.
-They're great as a post-workout or occasional snack.
+Nuts, seeds and nut butters are great as a post-workout or occasional snack.
 Try soy nut butter or cashew nut butter for a little variety if you're bored of peanut butter.
 Two tablespoons of peanut butter contain about 8 grams of protein.Continue to 5 of 7 below.

 05 of 07

 Read the label of your store-bought meat substitute products and veggie burgers, and you'll find they are quite high in protein.
 Most commercial meat substitutes are made from either soy protein, wheat protein (wheat gluten), or a combination of the two.
 Seitan is quite high in protein as well.
 As a reference, one veggie patty contains about 10 grams of protein, and 100 grams of seitan provides 21 grams of protein.
-These products are great for barbecues or anytime you want something hearty and filling.
+Seitan, veggie burgers, and meat substitutes are great for barbecues or anytime you want something hearty and filling.

 06 of 07